The Batu Caves are one of the best things to see near Kuala Lumpur city in Malaysia.

 How To Get To Batu Caves From Kuala Lumpur

-The Batu Caves are located just 8 miles (13 km) north of the Kuala Lumpur city center.
-It’s a 20 minute drive.
+The Batu Caves are located just 13 kilometers (8 miles) north of Kuala Lumpur, Malaysia.
+It’s a 20 minute drive from the city center.

 The easiest way to get there is to book a Grab taxi, which will cost about 20 MYR ($5 USD) from KL city.